nicoalba/spectro-assignment/writing-assignment.md

 - Image name/tag exists and is spelled correctly
 - Registry credentials/Secret on the ServiceAccount
 - Network/DNS to the registry
-- If private registry via Palette, ensure the pack/secret is applied to this cluster/namespace
+- If using Palette to manage this cluster, verify the registry pack is correctly configured in the cluster profile

 For more info, available flags, and example commands, refer to [`describe` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe).